 It is a bit of an illusion, as the dial is flat, and not raised in texture as it appears, but this layering effect produces an almost ethereal appearance of a series of lines that are distributed so as to make the light reflect on the watch at any two opposite points of the dial, at the same time.
 The dial texture is identical to the dial used in the more costly SARB065, with the addition of some painted on ‘PRESAGE’ branding at the bottom of the SRPB43.

 The dial’s color is a bit of an interesting icy blue/silver.
-The cool tone and slight blue hue accents the blue painted needle second hand perfectly.
-There is quite a bit of negative space on the dial, which would typically bug me for a time-only watch that doesn’t have a lot of complication going on on the dial to keep things interesting, but the texture on the dial is more than enough to keep your eyes busy, wherever on this dial they’re looking.
+The cool tone and slight blue hue accents the blue-painted needle second-hand perfectly.
+There is quite a bit of negative space on the dial, which would typically bug me for a time-only watch that doesn’t have a lot of complications going on the dial to keep things interesting, but the texture on the dial is more than enough to keep your eyes busy, wherever on this dial they’re looking.

 The main hour and minute hands are sharp dauphine hands that are beveled very well and catch the light perfectly.
 This definitely doesn’t feel like an affordable watch, once you start to look at how well some of the details are handled.
 Finally, the diamond-shaped hour markers are applied and beveled in a similar fashion to the handset, and they reflect light beautifully when on the wrist.
 Any sort of motion causes them to catch and reflect the light, adding a bit of a subtly blingy appearance as any polished dress watch should.
 The date wheel at 3:00 is surrounded by an applied border that adds a subtle level of refinement to the piece.